Brian's Guide to

 There are numerous local, regional, domestic, and international rail connections to and from the airport's two (yes, two) railway stations.

-From the regional rail station (Regionalbahnhof) beneath Terminal 1, S-Bahn S8 or S9 goes to downtown Frankfurt in less than 15 minutes, as well as to Mainz and Wiesbaden.
-A few regional trains (RE) also stop here and make the trip to downtown Frankfurt, Mainz, Rüsselsheim, and other regional destinations.
+From the regional rail station (Regionalbahnhof) beneath Terminal 1, S-Bahn S8 or S9 whisks you to downtown Frankfurt about 15 minutes, and also heads to Mainz (S8 only) and Wiesbaden.
+A few regional trains (RB and RE) also call here heading to Frankfurt, Mainz, Wiesbaden, Rüsselsheim, Hanau, and other regional destinations.

-The sparkling long-distance rail station (Fernbahnhof), connected to Terminal 1 by an agonizingly long skybridge over the intervening Autobahn, serves mainline GermanRail trains to many domestic and international destinations.
+The glass-shrouded long-distance rail station (Fernbahnhof), connected to Terminal 1 by a somewhat long skybridge over the intervening Autobahn, serves mainline GermanRail trains to many regional, domestic, and international destinations.

 If you arrive at Terminal 1, follow the signs to the appropriate station.
 If you arrive at Terminal 2, take the direct shuttle bus to the stations or take the Sky Line train to Terminal 1 and follow the signs from there.

-GermanRail has two ticketing and information centers (Reisezentrum), one at the long-distance station and the other just above the regional station in the underground shopping area (Level 0) near the center of concourse B.
+GermanRail has two ticketing and information centers (Reisezentrum), one just above the regional station in the underground shopping area (Level 0) near the center of concourse B, and the other at the long-distance station.

 In additional to rail service, there is also regional bus service to several area towns including Darmstadt and Rüsselsheim.
 There is also direct bus service to Strasbourg, Mannheim, Heidelberg, and Talheim.
 Most buses leave from the bus station at Terminal 1.
 From Terminal 2, take the Sky Line train to Terminal 1 and go down to the arrivals level.
 From Terminal 1, the bus station is located directly outside of the terminal.